jundalisay/spblist/content/en/research/hawking/grand/part-07c.md

 ---
 heading: Part 7c
-title: "The Primordial Universe"
+title: "The Model for the Universe"
-description: ""
+description: "By examining the model universes we generate when the theories of physics are altered in certain ways, one can study the effect of changes to physical law in a methodical manner."
 weight: 44
 image: /covers/design.jpg
 ---